-Road bikes that cost between $800 and $1,500 are easily capable of getting you started in riding with your friends or doing big events like gran fondos or centuries.
+Road bikes that cost between £500 and £1,000 are easily capable of getting you started in road racing or sportives and gran fondos.
 They also make great bikes for beating the traffic, and getting a training session in before and after work.

-There are a few considerations for buying a bike in this price range, the main one being whether to get a more compliant carbon frame, or an aluminum frame with better parts but a slightly harsher ride.
+There are a few considerations for buying a bike in this price range, the main one being whether to get a more compliant carbon frame, or a higher-specced aluminium frame with a slightly harsher ride.
 We've put together this video and the guide below to tell you everything you need to look out for.